Mr. Bond (film)

 Mr. Bond is a 1992 Indian Hindi action film directed by Raj Sippy released on 16 April 1992.
-It stars Akshay Kumar, Sheeba, Ruchika Pandey, Vaishali Sood, a daughter of an Indian Navy Officer making her debut and Pankaj Dheer, and was written by Iqbal Durrani.
+It stars Akshay Kumar, Sheeba, Ruchika Pandey, Vaishali Sood, making her debut and Pankaj Dheer, and was written by Iqbal Durrani.

 Plot

 Mr. Bond is a dedicated police officer of Bombay's police.
 He was assigned to a mission to save the children victims of child trafficking.
 Those small children were abducted and held as hostages by the underworld don Dragon.